cboettig/ews-review/manuscript-w-refs.md

 The Best Case: Catastrophic Bifurcations Preceded by CSD
 --------------------------------------------------------

-CARL: What should we cover here?
+CARL: Lots to cover here.
+What do you think focus of this section should be?

 -   Experimental support
     -   Microcosm (Veraart et al. 2011, Dai et al. 2012)